gladys-pascual/stockfinder/README.md

 ### Wireframes

-- Wireframe for this project are available [here](./public/Stockfinder%20wireframe%2022Feb.png).
+- Wireframes for this project are available [here](./public/Stockfinder%20wireframe%2022Feb.png).

 ## Features